 Sentencing texts, benchbooks and similar resources also set out statutory and common law aggravating and mitigating factors and appellate guidance in relation to them.
 These lists of factors are not exhaustive and, in sentencing practice, judges and magistrates refer to a wide range of factors when imposing sentence.
 In this context, it is common to assert that previous research has shown that between two and three hundred factors are relevant to sentence.
-While the two Australian and English cited to support this asssertion are now forty years old, it seems to be accepted that there are many, even ‘hundreds’ of potentially aggravating and mitigating factors in Australia, although a more recent English observational study of sentencing in the English Crown Court identified just 46 mitigating factors.
+While the two Australian and English studies cited to support this asssertion are now forty years old, it seems to be accepted that there are many, even ‘hundreds’ of potentially aggravating and mitigating factors in Australia, although a more recent English observational study of sentencing in the English Crown Court identified just 46 mitigating factors.

-The National Jury Sentencing Study examined attitudes to sentencing expressed by jurors in trials involving sexual and non-sexual violent offences.
+This article reports on an aspect of the National Jury Sentencing Study, which examined attitudes to sentencing expressed by jurors in trials involving sexual and non-sexual violent offences.
 The study aimed to improve our understanding of the factors which drive the apparent lack of satisfaction with sentencing of sex offences specifically.
 One of its aims was to compare the views of judges and jurors in relation to the relevance and weight of factors which commonly aggravate and mitigate sentence in sex and violent offence cases.
-This paper reports on the results of a content analysis of judges’ sentencing remarks.
-Specifically, we describe how often the commonly recognised aggravating and mitigating factors we listed for judges and jurors arose in the sentencing remarks, how much/whether weight appeared to be given to these factors and the most common additional factors identified.
-The analysis revealed some interesting differences in the ways judges used some of the factors, including interjurisdictional differences, and shed light on the ways in which judges dealt with controversial factors such as good character, lack of remorse and family hardship.
-It also provided the opportunity to explore the judicial response to factors that have the potential to be criticised as victim-blaming, harm-minimising or a too-willing acceptance of a mitigatory motivation.
+This paper reports on the results of a content analysis of judges’ sentencing remarks, which was necessary to compare the judges’ views with the jurors’ views.
+Our findings:

+shed light on judicial sentencing practice by describing how often commonly recognised aggravating and mitigating factors arose in the sentencing remarks and how much/whether weight appeared to be given to these factors, thereby complementing doctrinal accounts of aggravating and mitigating factors;

+reveal some interesting differences in the ways judges used some of the factors, including interjurisdictional differences;

+show how the judges dealt with controversial factors such as good character, lack of remorse and family hardship;

+provided the opportunity to explore the judicial response to factors that have the potential to be criticised as victim-blaming, harm-minimising or a too-willing acceptance of a mitigatory motivation; and

+identify factors which would benefit from clearer explanation in sentencing remarks or better appellate guidance.

+Our analysis of the sentencing remarks demonstrates the utility of scrutinising sentencing practice in this way.
+If sentencing factors are not conceptually sound, systematically applied and clearly explained, the public image of sentencing will suffer.
+Moreover, poorly understood mitigating factors can be the source of criticism of sentencing.
+The trend to make sentencing remarks publicly available provides an opportunity to educate the public about sentencing matters and explain the relevance of sentencing factors which may not be obvious at first glance to a lay audience.